mthh/pyq-osrm/README.md

 > pyq-osrm-tsp.py input-file.csv -o output_filename

 OSRM server has limitation concerning the number of locations supported in distance table query (default=100).
-It can be raised when lauching the local server with argument –max-table-size, for example :
+It can be raised when lauching the local server with argument --max-table-size, for example :
-> osrm-routed.exe file.osrm –max-table-size=1234
+> osrm-routed.exe file.osrm --max-table-size=1234

 Feel free to make any comment, this script is in its very early stage of development (many errors/exeptions are probably not yet handled).